CodingItWrong/user-modifiable-software/conclusion.md

 - When a user is using the software, they would need to already have all the tools they need to inspect it and modify it.
 - There would need to be a way to make ongoing development and maintenance economical, even though it would not be possible to charge for the platform so that it can function as an exchange medium.
 Presumably, it would need to be open source.

+Can existing tools meet this need?

+- Squeak and Pharo run only on desktop computers, not mobile phones
+- [SqueakJS](https://squeak.js.org/) allows normal Squeak images to run in a browser.
+This is helpful for compatibility purposes, but most Squeak images are too heavyweight for normal web app use, and it's difficult to see how you could save changes to an image when the browser doesn't support that.
+(Confirming with SqueakJS Slack)
+- [Amber](https://amber-lang.net/) is a Smalltalk-based language that compiles to JavaScript that has access to the DOM.
+This makes building browser applications in it feasible.
+But Amber only writes out source files in development mode, and doesn't allow modifying the system in production.
+(Confirming with Amber gitter) Also in my assessment Amber hasn't been able to draw a critical mass of developers to be able to equip it with rich documentation and a library ecosystem.

 None of these needs are technically insurmountable.
 There is some creativity required around figuring out what toolkit of functionality is useful and what mechanism of sharing works best.
 The main challenge is economic: can something be created that is useful enough to bootstrap enough interest to get community support to continue open source development?
 It remains to be seen.

 ***

+(FINAL CONCLUSION, KEEP THIS)

 Alan Kay, one of the creators of Smalltalk, famously takes a long-term view on computing.
 In "The Computer Revolution Hasn't Happened Yet" he describes what it would take for computing to reach its destiny, allowing computational complexity to scale by factors of a trillion, to match the computational complexity that already happens in living organisms.
 I don't have the foresight to assess that view or make my own prediction for what the far future of computing should be.
 But I can do what Bill Atkinson suggested and "make ethical and aesthetic choices about different futures."